robbert-vdh/yabridge/README.md

   settings.
 I'm not sure whether this is an issue with Wine or the plugins themselves.
 Notable issues here are missing redraws and incorrect positioning when the window gets dragged offscreen on the top and left dies of the screen.
+- **PSPaudioware** plugins with expandable GUIs, such as E27, may have their GUI appear in the wrong location after the GUI has been expanded.
+You can enable an alternative [editor hosting mode](#editor-hosting-modes) to fix this.
 - Plugins like **FabFilter Pro-Q 3** that can share data between different instances of the same plugin plugins have to be hosted within a single process for that functionality to work.
 See the [plugin groups](#plugin-groups)